Special thanks of gratitude

 Julie Tarp – long time pal

 Julie and I met during a West Seattle YMCA Woodland Park Zoo field trip with our young sons, Jeremy and Bryce (with Tyler in tow).
 During our scheduled lunch, we realized we both attended the same high school (John F. Kennedy High School), and Julie was a year ahead of me.
-Our families have enjoyed camping, game nights, and various family activities over the years and now we are incorporating time with our grandchildren which is extra special.
+Our families have enjoyed camping, game nights, and various activities over the years and now we are incorporating time with our grandchildren which is extra special.
 Always look forward to making new memories and reminiscing on our old ones.
-Julie is an adventurous, beautiful and a fun-loving human being.
+Julie is an adventurous, intelligent, beautiful and a fun-loving human being.

 My sweet brothers, Mike and Patrick